yrahul3910/SyntheticOversampling/README.md

    ```
    All processed txt files are saved in the **\evaluation** folder.

 5. The last step is to run the statistical test.
-Please note that the script for statistical test is developed in Python2.
-Hence you need to have Python2 to run the last step.
    ```
-   cat ./evaluation/[case_study_name]/[metric_name]_[learner].txt | python2 ./evaluation/sk_stats.py --text [text_size] --latex [True/False]
+    for file in ./evaluation/[dataset]/*; do cat $file | python3 ./evaluation/sk_stats.py > ./evaluation/results/[dataset]/$(basename $file); done
    ```
-   1. **metric_name**: The metric to evaluate the prediction performance.
-The available metrics are
-        1. auc
-        2. recall
-        3. fpr
-        4. f1
-        5. gscore

-      We use recall, fpr, and gscore in our paper.
-   2. **learner**: The name of the machine learning models.
-They are [Adaboost, DT, GBDT, KNN, LightGBM, LR, RF, SVM]
-   3. **text_size**: The text size to display the statistical results in the terminal
-   4. **latex**: Whether to display the latex version of generated results.
+    This file prints out the Scott-Knott test results, and also prints out a list of medians that you can copy into a spreadsheet.
+The order of these numbers is as follows: No, ADASYN, BorderlineSMOTE, DataSynthesizer, DAZZLE, Howso, Random, RP, SDV-GAN, SDV-GC, SMOTE, SMOTUNED, SVMSMOTE, WFO, WFOv2, WGAN.
+It highlights the best performers with an asterisk.
+For fpr, please change the `max` in the code to `min`.